rwpalmer/tzLib/doc/tzLib_ ServerBuild.md

              extension=timezonedb.so

+### Step 7: Place the PHP code on the server
+    Server configuration is now complete ...
-    That's it, you're done ... but before we reboot the server, you should capture the	server's IP address with the command
+	Before rebooting the server, we need to capture the server's IP address.

 	  - ifconfig
           The IP address should be displayed on the second line, which starts with 'inet'.
 Please write the IP address down.
 You will